7 Benefits of Buying an RV That’s Salvaged

 4. Cash in on Upgrades for Free

 Do you want hardwood instead of carpet, solar panels on the roof, or a hideaway garbage can?
-Paying for upgrades on a brand new RV will make any RV lover wince.
+Paying for upgrades on a brand-new RV will wince any RV lover.
 So, why not cash in on someone else’s spendingÂ instead?

 Salvaged RVs often have tons of cool upgrades from their previous owners, just waiting to be appreciated all over again.
 Extra shelving, counter space, and a full-size bed are all things you’ll end up paying extra for in a new RV, that you could find from salvage for free.

 5. Get to Know Your Beast

 If you’re willing to roll up your sleeves and give it some elbow grease, getting to know your used RV can be a lot of fun.
 With the high cost of housing and rent today, more and more millennials are investing in homes on wheels and kitting them out for a luxury living.

 When you do up an old RV, you can utilize every nook and cranny for extra space and get to know every inch of your new home.
 Whether your RV is for vacationing or starting a new life as a tiny house, the satisfaction you’ll feel from fixing it up is priceless.